What is the government’s help to buy scheme?

 The 20% loan is interest-free for 5 years and is repayable after 25 years – or earlier if you sell your home.

-Who Is Eligible for the Help To Buy Scheme?
+Who Is Eligible for the Government Help To Buy Scheme?

-There are some, but for first-time buyers some of these won’t apply.
-For example, if you already own a home you have to sell it before you can use Help to Buy Scheme, and you can’t use the scheme to part-exchange your existing home.
+(It used to be that if you already own a home you have to sell it before you can use help to buy Scheme, and you couldn’t use the scheme to part-exchange your existing home)

 - Your mortgage must be a repayment mortgage, not interest-only